energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/README.md

 # Publication datasets

-This folder contains datasets from typically peer reviewed publicaitons, usually in the form of pdfs.
+This folder contains datasets from typically peer reviewed publications, usually in the form of pdfs.
 Most often, the data is extracted directly from pdfs.

 ## pdf table scraping instructions